tauil/vue-currency-exchange-app/README.md

 Make sure to commit your changes to the `develop` branch only.

-Start a new Angular project under a `client` folder using the Angluar CLI:
+Start a new Angular project under a `client` folder using the Angular CLI:

 ```
 ng new client --style scss --skip-git --directory client